fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/index.rst

       #.
 The state is an application: url_state=0|LHCbDIRAC.LHCbJobMonitor.classes.LHCbJobMonitor:statename:0:0:1440:725:0:0,0,-1,-1,-1,-1

-**Note** If you have a state saved under Desktop theme, you can open using Tab theme.
+**Note:** If you have a state saved under Desktop theme, you can open using Tab theme.
 This works other way around as well.

 An video tutorial available on `https://www.youtube.com/watch?v=vKBpED0IyLc` link.